vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 }
 </pre>

-The random centroid selection is performed outside of Vespa using a simple routine which reads the input vector data file and randomly selects 20% to represent centroids and sets the `in_graph` field of type `bool`.
-The feeder first feed the vector data which have `in_graph` set to `true` which populates the `HNSW` content cluster first.
+The random centroid selection is performed outside of Vespa using a simple routine that reads the input vector data file and randomly selects 20% to represent centroids and sets the `in_graph` field of type `bool`.
+The feeder first feed the vector data with `in_graph` set to `true`.
+The first feed then populates the `HNSW` content cluster.

 The `neighbors` field is of type [weightedset&lt;string&gt;](https://docs.vespa.ai/en/reference/schema-reference.html#type:weightedset).
 This